 Self-employment is certainly nothing new.
-Home run and self-start businesses have been around for as long as industry has.
+Home run and self-start businesses have been around for as long as the industry has.
 But with new technology has come the rise of the gig economy, and, despite common misconceptions, it’s tough.

-If you’re a freelancer, whether you design, write, do virtual assistant work or data entry, you know that the career doesn’t consist of working in your pajamas while you sip whiskey.
+If you’re a freelancer, whether you design, write, do virtual assistant work, or data entry, you know that the career doesn’t consist of working in your pajamas while you sip whiskey.
 Not every day, anyway.
-There’s a lot of competition, you are your own marketing team, and sometimes it’s just hard to get started in the morning.
+There’s a lot of competition, you are your marketing team, and sometimes it’s just hard to get started in the morning.